 If you plan on majoring in general education, you won't be alone since the degree program is ranked #41 in the country in terms of popularity.
 This means you won't have too much trouble finding schools that offer the degree.

-In 2024, College Factual analyzed 3 schools in order to identify the top ones for its Best General Education Schools in Vermont ranking.
-When you put them all together, these colleges and universities awarded 137 degrees in general education during the 2020-2021 academic year.
+College Factual looked at 2 colleges and universities when compiling its 2025 Best General Education Schools in Vermont ranking.
+When you put them all together, these colleges and universities awarded 136 degrees in general education annually.

 Since the program you select can have a significant impact on your future, we've developed a number of rankings, including this Best General Education Schools in Vermont list, to help you choose the best school for you.